ktorn/completium-landing/docs/cli/cli4.md

 | `amount` | `string` | Amount of XTZ to sent when calling contract.  |

 :::info
-Note that when there is only one entrypoint, it is named `default` function must be used.
+Note that when there is only one entrypoint, it is named `default`.
 :::

  For example: